Towards standard imsets for maximal ancestral graphs: Power DAGs

 \begin{lemma} For a MAG $\G$ with heads $H,H' \leq i$, if $H \to^{k} H'$, then $k \in \ceil_\G(\ham_\G(H'))$. \end{lemma}

 \begin{proof} This is a direct consequence of Lemma \ref{prop: what is minimal marginalization set}. \end{proof}

+Intuitively, $\ham_\G(H)$ serves as the bidirected boundary of $H$ and so must be contained in the marginalization set to reach a graph in which $H$ is the maximal head.
+Also clearly the last marginalization vertex must be at ceiling of the hamlet, otherwise the barren subset of the district will contain some vertices not in $H$.

-For every $i$, naturally one can draw a DAG on all the heads $H \leq i$ where if $H \to^k H'$ then draw a directed edge between the two heads.
-The list of independences associated with the resulting graph, which we refer as the \emph{complete} power DAG $\mathfrak{I}^\G$ and defined properly in Appendix \ref{sec:complete power DAG}, is sufficient to deduce the ordered local Markov property (we prove this in Theorem \ref{thm:head and tail Markov property}).
-However, this leads to many redundant independences, and we will show that it is sufficient to only include one independence for each head.
-This is why the power DAGs we defined here are referred as \emph{refined power DAGs}.
+For every $i$, we can draw a DAG on all the heads $H \leq i$ with edges that are precisely of the form $H \to^k H'$.
+The list of independences associated with the resulting graph, which we refer to as the \emph{complete} power DAG $\mathfrak{I}^\G$ is sufficient to deduce the ordered local Markov property (see Appendix \ref{sec:complete power DAG} and Theorem \ref{thm:head and tail Markov property}).
+However, this leads to many redundant independences, and we will show that it is sufficient to only include a single independence for each head.
+Consequently we will call these simpler power DAGs \emph{refined}.
+An example of the power DAGs of the graph in Figure \ref{exp: marginalizing example} is given in Figure \ref{exp: complete power DAG and refined power DAG}.

-Our definition will require a partial ordering on the heads.
+Our definition for a refined power DAG will require a partial ordering on the heads.

 \begin{definition} Define a partial ordering on heads by setting $H < H'$ if and only if $H$ and $H'$ share the same maximal vertex, and $\an_\G(H) \subseteq \an_\G(H')$. \end{definition}

 \begin{lemma} For any MAG $\G$ and topological ordering, the relation $<$ is a partial ordering on $\mathcal{H}(\G)$. \end{lemma}